Kennedy Compound: Main house

-Joseph's home, the Main House and the largest of the three, is surrounded by well-tended lawns and gardens and it commands sweeping views of the ocean from its long porches.
+Joseph Sr.'s home, the Main House and the largest of the three, is surrounded by well-tended lawns and gardens and it has sweeping views of Nantucket Sound from its long porches.

 On the main floor are a living room, dining room, sun room, television room, kitchen, various pantries, utility rooms and the bedroom that John used before he purchased his own house in the compound.

-On the second floor are six bedrooms, a sewing room, packing room, and four servants' bedrooms.
+On the second floor there are six bedrooms, a sewing room, packing room, and four servants' bedrooms.
 The house has a full attic.

 The basement contains a motion-picture theater and a hall covered with dolls from all around the world.
+The dolls belonged to Joseph Sr. and were gifted to him from a number of different acquaintances during his time as the 44th US Ambassador to the United Kingdom.

 The house has changed little, either structurally or in furnishings, since President Kennedy's association with it.

 In 2012, the main house was donated by the Kennedy family to the Edward M. Kennedy Institute for the United States Senate.
 On the grounds are an enclosed swimming pool, tennis court, a four-car garage, and two guest houses.

-There are two circular driveways with flagpoles standing in the middle, a boathouse and several large stretches of lawn area where many of the family touch football games were played.
+There are two circular driveways with flagpoles standing in the middle, a boathouse and several large stretches of lawn area where many of the family's touch football games were played.

 Other parcels of land that assorted members of the family have purchased remain as well-tended as those of the more prominent homes.